bevyengine/rfcs/rfcs/yy-services.md

 ### Service Progress
 For services that take a long time to finish, a user may want to be able to track the progress that is being made.
+I can think of a few ways to do this:

-One option is to provide a new type like `Action<Request, Response, Progress, Description=()>` which mimics the [ROS Action terminology](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html) or we could add a `Progress` generic to service with a default of `()`: `Service<Request, Response, Progress=(), Description=()>`.
+* Provide a new type like `Action<Request, Response, Progress>` which mimics the [ROS Action semantics](https://docs.ros.org/en/foxy/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html).

-Either way, the `Promise` given back for a request could be loaded with a callback that gets triggered each time the service/action issues a progress update.
-Before the final response is delivered, the service system will ensure that the queue of all progress updates has been drained, and the service provider will be blocked from issuing any further progress updates after the response is delivered.
+  * Advantages: Clear semantic distinction from `Service`, which will only provide a Response
+  * Disadvantages: A lot of functional duplication with `Service`
+* Add a `Progress` generic to `Service` with a default of `()`, i.e.: `Service<Request, Response, Progress=()>`.
+  * Advantages: No functional duplication and easy to ignore the Progress capability if it's not needed
+  * Disadvantages: Services providers that provide different `Progress` types will be categorized as entirely different service types even if they have the same (`Request`, `Response`) pair
+* Use type erasure to hide progress types inside of the `Service<Request, Response>` similar to the service description.
+Clients can query the `Service` to see what types of Progress updates it supports.
+  * Advantages
+    * Any service providers with the same (`Request`, `Response`) pair will be discoverable together
+    * A service provider can support multiple types of `Progress` updates
+    * A client can receive different multiple types of `Progress` updates from the same service
+  * Disadvantages: harder to implement?

 ### Chaining a promise after it is fulfilled